Exact Rotating Wave Approximation: Derivation of Effective Hamiltonian

-Now recall that in Eq.~(\ref{mt0_example}) we found that the lowest order Magnus-Taylor expansion for the special-case Hamiltonian (\ref{Hrot2}) is equal to that of the RWA.
-This calculation can easily be generalized to yield the same result for the generic Hamiltonian (\ref{Hrot0}), which implies that the RHS of Eq.~(\ref{requirement}) is
+Now recall that in Eq.~(\ref{mt0_example}) we found that the lowest-order Magnus-Taylor expansion for the special-case Hamiltonian (\ref{Hrot2}) is equal to the RWA Hamiltonian.
+This calculation can be generalized straightforwardly to yield the same result for the generic Hamiltonian (\ref{Hrot0}), which implies that the RHS of Eq.~(\ref{requirement}) is